SYK-08/nuttx/README.md

   2. Refresh the Configuration

-     New configuration setting may be added or removed.
-Existing settings may also change there values or options.
+     New configuration settings may be added or removed.
+Existing settings may also change their values or options.
 This must be handled by refreshing the configuration as described below.

      NOTE:  NuttX uses only compressed defconfig files.
-For the NuttX defconfig files, this refreshing step is *NOT* optional; it is also necessary to uncompress and regenerate the full making file.
+For the NuttX defconfig files, this refreshing step is *NOT* optional; it is also necessary to uncompress and regenerate the full-making file.
 This is discussed further below.

 ## Refreshing Configurations

 Configurations can get out of date.
-As new configuration settings are added or removed or as dependencies between configuration settings change, the contents of a default configuration can become out of synch with the build systems.
+As new configuration settings are added or removed or as dependencies between configuration settings change, the contents of a default configuration can become out of sync with the build systems.
 Hence, it is a good practice to "refresh" each configuration after configuring and before making.
 To refresh the configuration, use the NuttX Configuration Tool like this: